 - It is never okay to leave a child alone in or around a car for any reason.
-Take this quiz to test how much you know about preventing child heatstroke.

 - Even in cooler temperatures, your vehicle can heat up to dangerous temperatures very quickly.
 An outside temperature in the mid-60s can cause a vehicle’s inside temperature to rise above 110 degrees Fahrenheit.
 The inside temperature of your car can rise almost 20 degrees Fahrenheit within the first 10 minutes.

 - Heatstroke does not only occur during the summertime or in the Sun Belt States.
 This deadly issue can occur at any time of year, in any weather condition, in any community—for any parent.

 Too many children die from heatstroke after being left alone in hot cars.
 Caregivers need to know that a car can heat up in minutes, even on days that aren’t hot and sunny.
 It can happen to anyone.
 Don’t leave children in a car, even for a minute.
 Always Look Before You Lock.